 The Lockett Range and Mt Cobb Tops

-We made the most of great weather over the New Year and headed into the Cobb to traverse the Lockett Range and Mt Cobb tops of the Peel Range.
+We made the most of great weather over the New Year and headed into the Cobb to traverse the Lockett Range and Mt Cobb tops of the Peel Range over three days, and two nights.
 As usual, the Kahurangi National Park didn’t disappoint, and we enjoyed a superb few days exploring the glaciated landscape.
-It was one of those trips that makes you realise how many other possibilities there are up there, and makes you want to go back again and again.
+It was one of those trips that makes you realise how many other possibilities there are up there and makes you want to go back again and again.

 We began with a traverse of the Lockett range tops starting from the Sylvester Hut Track via Mt Iron and Mt Benson.
 Our first camp was approx 1 km before the Waingaro Peak Track above Fenella hut.
 The unmarked route took us a leisurely 10.5 hours.
 The following day we went down into the Cobb Valley and up the other side via the Cobb Lake Track.
 From there we headed up to Round Lake, then headed back around Cobb Lake just beneath Mt Cobb to Camp Lake.
 On day 3 we made our way down from Camp Lake and walked the Cobb River Track along the valley floor back to Trilobite hut – an easy and very beautiful 13 km.